 Samuel was just 1 year old when he used his baby version of ASL to sign "help" to his mom while the photographer at the Provo Town Center Mall in Provo, Utah, snapped his picture.
 "I was standing to the side when the pic was taken and actually didn't see that he was signing for help until I saw the photo," his mom told TODAY Parents.

 For several years, Spencer has posted the photo of Samuel sending an SOS from Santa's lap on Facebook.
 "We all laugh at the photo now.
 Posting it is one of our favorite family traditions," she said.
 This year, at the request of a friend, she tweeted it as well.
-It has since been retweeted over 6,800 times.
+It has since been retweeted more than 8,400 times.

 That was Samuel's last real interaction with a mall Santa.
 "Poor buddy didn't love Santa very much, ever really.
 So we didn't try to get him to go much after that," said Spencer.

-Samuel is now 13, and neither he nor his sister Lily, 11, are big fans of the guy in the red suit.
+Samuel is now a teenager, and neither he nor his younger sister Lily are big fans of the guy in the red suit.
 "Both of my children find the idea of Santa sort of sketch!" said Spencer.
 "They say, 'It's just not normal for one man to know so much!'"

 But, she added, they certainly don't mind the presents he leaves.